 Don’t get caught out thinking a medication or supplement must be okay because it’s commonly used.
 Check everything.
 If you return a positive test, you could face a ban from all sport whether you were intending to cheat or not.

-If you are a national or international level athlete and you need to take a medication, do the following:
+If you are an athlete and you need to take a medication, do the following:

 - tell your GP, doctor, surgeon, dentist, chemist or other medical professional that you’re an athlete who could be drug tested